My name’s Megan and I have ADHD. In middle school and I was being bullied for having it.

 Most kids now a days just look on their fancy new gadgets and stuff, understanding things seem to be more important to them than understanding people.
 I’m really into computers and electronics too so don’t get me wrong.
 It’s just are things more important than people?

-In elementary and middle school I didn’t have meds at the time.
+In elementary and middle school I didn’t have medication for my ADHD at the time.
 It was hard to fit in.
 I would go in the locker room and I’d go and change into my gym shorts and I’d hear laughter.
 I knew they were laughing at me because, they mentioned that “the new girl has ADHD and

 she’s retarded. ” That made me just HATE being in middle school.
 Since I was being made fun of I didn’t want to be there at all.